micro-community/development/roadmap/README.md

 # Roadmap

-This is the product for Micro.
+This is the product roadmap for Micro Services, Inc.

 ## Overview